Alkaline Trio: 2012–2015: My Shame Is True and "Past Live" tour

-Is This Thing Cursed? and E.P.
-(2016–2021)
+2016–2021: Is This Thing Cursed?

 In an interview on July 20, 2015, Dan Andriano was quoted saying, "We need to make a new record, pretty much.
 We're gonna go to England and play some shows with NOFX, do a couple festivals this fall, but it's time for us to make a new record.
 But I'm doing some Emergency Room stuff and I'm not sure what Matt's gonna be up to with the Sekrets, if he's gonna tour on that, but I think by early next year we're gonna be recording another record."

 While the production of the ninth album was postponed by Matt Skiba's work with Blink-182, in an interview on July 3, 2016, Skiba assured that the album would move forward, saying, "I'll be writing for a new Alkaline Trio record while on this summer tour so once things with Blink cool down a bit, the Trio can go in and make a new record and start touring again while Blink is on break. [...]
 It's such a unique and wonderful position to be in, having two full time bands that people – myself included – are big fans of."

 Alkaline Trio opened for the Misfits on December 28 and 30, 2017.
 On January 11, 2018, the band announced that the Chicago stop during their 2014/15 Past Live Tour (all eight studio albums performed in four nights) will be released in its entirety on Blu-ray, and as an eight-LP box set.
 Past Live will be released in February 2018.
 In addition to this announcement, the band also hinted at new music coming soon.
 Andriano stated that "There's not an inch of me that feels like we're done making music, or we're done making new stuff.
 I wanna be a band that people want to hear new stuff from.
 Because I feel like I'm still in a band that wants to write good, new music."